-The bill's defeat was foreshado as divisiveness was exemplified, at an Gathered in opposition was a divisive coalition of tenant, neighborhood, business and oby some 100 multi-ethnic and multi-generational protesters.
+The bill's defeat was foreshado Gathered in opposition was a diverse coalition of tenant, neighborhood, business and o by some 100 multi-ethnic and multi-generational protesters.
 Many were unmoneyed se Asian.
-Their message was that SB 827 would wrest control of land use from the City as residents.
+Their message was that SB 827 would wrest control of land use from the city ar residents.
 Their slogan; "Say goodbye to your neighborhood."
-They cheered speakers in Supervisors Jane Kim, Aaron Peskin and Sandra Fewer as well as former Mayor Art Agpenned a comprehensive critique of SB 827 in the April Westside Observer, spoke for the Neighborhoods.
+They cheered speakers fr Supervisors Jane Kim, Aaron Peskin and Sandra Fewer as well as former Mayor.
+At Ag penned a comprehensive critique of SB 827 in the April Westside Observer, spoke for th Neighborhoods.
 But their messages were suppressed.